shuklabhay/velocity-draft/README.md

 ### `npm install`

 Installs all packages listed in the `package.json` file in the directory you are in.
-Make sure to install for the `home`, `frontent`, and `backend` directories.
+Make sure to install for the `home`, `frontent` directories.

 ### `npm run format`